HalaCyber/cybersecurity-learning-journey/03-TryHackMe/01-Pre-Security/01-intro-to-cybersecurity.md

 ## Offensive Security

-Offensive Security is about thinking like an attacker to identify vulnerabilities before malicious hackers can exploit them.
+Offensive Security focuses on thinking like an attacker to identify and exploit vulnerabilities before malicious attackers can take advantage of them.

+**Goal:**
+Identify vulnerabilities and understand how they could be exploited.

+---

-## Dirb
+## DIRB

-Dirb is a web content scanner used to discover hidden directories and web pages by testing common URL names.
+DIRB is a web content scanner used to discover potentially hidden directories and files by testing common URL names.

+**Use case:**
+DIRB can be used during web reconnaissance to discover potentially accessible directories and files.

 ### Note

-Lines starting with "+" in the output indicate discovered pages or directories.
+Lines starting with `+` in the output indicate discovered pages or directories.

+---

 ## Defensive Security

-Defensive Security focuses on protecting and securing systems, networks, and devices against cyber threats.
+Defensive Security focuses on protecting systems, networks, and devices against cyber threats.

+**Examples:**
+- Monitoring
+- Threat detection
+- Incident response
+- Security controls